sayedshaun/easylm/README.md

 # EasyLM, A python package for training Language Models from scratch

 EasyLM is a python package for training Language Models from scratch.
-It provides a simple interface to train and evaluate Language Models on various tasks.
+It provides a simple interface to train large Language Models from scratch with few lines of code.

 ## Installation